Speak anywhere.

 It lands on your Mac

-A tiny menu-bar app that files your voice captures into plain text files in a folder you choose.
+A tiny menu-bar app that files your voice captures as Markdown notes, sorted into folders like Tasks, Ideas, and Journal.
 Capture a thought from anywhere; your Mac has it the next time it wakes and syncs.

 Two ways in.
 One folder out.